rsonger/software-engineering-lab/_posts/2024-05-22-the_matrix.md

         self.program_ref = initialize_program(vs_code, fs_code)
 ```

-Next, we create an `Attribute` object for the position data and two `Uniform` objects for the two uniform matrices in the shader program.
-We will use `make_translation` and `make_rotation_z` to update the model matrix whenever the user moves or rotates the triangle.
-The `make_perspective` method is only called once in our `startup` method since the perspective will always stay the same.
+Next, we create an `Attribute` object for the position data and two `Uniform` objects for the two matrices.
+We will use `translation` and `rotation_z` to update the model matrix whenever the user moves or rotates the triangle.
+The `perspective` method is only called once in our `startup` method since the perspective will always stay the same.

 <input type="checkbox" class="checkbox inline"> Inside the `startup` method of `test_7.py`, add the following code: